The Curse of the Black Orlov Diamond – Truth or Folklore?

 What is the Black Orlov Diamond?

 The Black Orlov Diamond is a 67.50-carat cushion cut black diamond, considered the 7th largest black diamond in the world.
 This one stone of many others with cursed names has a dark history and is shrouded in mystery.
-There are differing views as to whether the stone was really cursed, and there are a few strange occurrences that support the cursed stone lore.

 The Eye of Brahma